 Climbing in Arrábida Natural Park near Lisbon

-Spend half-day hiking, climbing and abseiling a specially selected sea cliff area in the Arrábida Natural Park.
+Spend a half-day hiking, climbing and abseiling a specially selected sea cliff area in the Arrábida Natural Park.
 This is a half-day activity that involves hiking trails and the steep gorges along the mountain until reaching the climbing walls.

 Enjoy a tremendous sense of achievement as you climb to the top of the cliffs.
 Sesimbra offers some of the best climbing locations suitable for all abilities (from 8 years old) and is very close to Lisbon.
 For more pictures and reviews, search here.